bsharma-hiprep/G-ETM_G-ETMV_py/README.md

 published in PLoS Computational Biology

 For computational reasons, we used Matlab's parallel toolbox.
-If that is not available the "parfor" commnands in the routines fitGLM_G_ETM, fitGLM_G_ETMV, runGranger_G_ETM and runGranger_G_ETMV must be substituted with a "for".
+If that is not available the "parfor" commands in the routines fitGLM_G_ETM, fitGLM_G_ETMV, runGranger_G_ETM and runGranger_G_ETMV must be substituted with a "for".

 ------------------ Directory Matlab/G-ETM ------------------